Import or export mailbox items via MFCMAPI

-How to import or export mailbox items using the MFC MAPI tool.
+How to import or export mailbox items by using the MFCMAPI tool.

 There are at least two ways of importing and exporting mailbox items:

 - You can use your MS Outlook and Windows drag and drop feature: